-The following additional adverse effects have been reported in post-marketing experience with PROSCAR and/or finasteride at lower doses.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure:
+The following additional adverse events have been reported in postmarketing experience with PROSCAR.
+Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure:

 - testicular pain

-- erectile dysfunction (ED) that continued after discontinuation of treatment, reported rarely in men taking PROSCAR for the treatment of BPH.
-Most men were older and were taking concomitant medications and/or had co-morbid conditions with a known association to ED.
+- sexual dysfunction that continued after discontinuation of treatment, including erectile dysfunction, decreased libido and ejaculation disorders (e.g. reduced ejaculate volume).
+These events were reported rarely in men taking PROSCAR for the treatment of BPH.
+Most men were older and were taking concomitant medications and/or had co-morbid conditions.
 The independent role of PROSCAR in these events is unknown.

-- male infertility and/or poor seminal quality have been reported rarely in men taking PROSCAR for the treatment of BPH.
+- male infertility and/or poor seminal quality were reported rarely in men taking PROSCAR for the treatment of BPH.
+Normalization or improvement of poor seminal quality has been reported after discontinuation of finasteride.
 The independent role of PROSCAR in these events is unknown.
-Normalization or improvement of seminal quality has been reported after discontinuation of finasteride.

 Cytochrome P450-Linked Drug Metabolizing Enzyme System

 No drug interactions of clinical importance have been identified.
 Finasteride does not appear to affect the cytochrome P450-linked drug metabolizing enzyme system.
 Compounds that have been tested in man have included antipyrine, digoxin, propranolol, theophylline, and warfarin and no clinically meaningful interactions were found.